-There are many types of phenomenon, beings, and places, each of which interact with each other in slightly different ways.
-This guide is here to help you understand many of the terms that recur throughout the project.
+There are many types of phenomena, beings, and places, each of which interact with each other in slightly different ways.
+This guide is here to help you understand some of the terms that recur throughout the project.

 Then, it explains what the strangers are, and introduces the space in which they dwell.